Ministry of National Defence (Cambodia): Prior to 1970

 Prior to March 1970, the Forces armées royales khmères (FARK) General Staff was under the command and control of the Supreme Commander of the Armed Forces, and the Head of State.
 At that time, then Prince Norodom Sihanouk held both titles.
 The General Staff controlled the three Services with its headquarters also serving as headquarters and staff for the Army.

 Football team

 The ministry also maintains a football team.
-Their club called the National Defense Ministry FC plays in the top division of Cambodian football, the C-League.
+Their club called the National Defense Ministry FC plays in the top division of Cambodian football, the Cambodian Premier League.
 They are tied with most Cambodian League Championships at three.